tonycknight/code-katas/balanced_brackets.md

 You'll be sharing your screen with someone else, and they will be assessing *everything.*

 As you go through the kata, don't isolate yourself.
-Talk, and talk a lot.
-We want to hear your thinking.
+Talk, and talk a lot: we want to hear your thinking.

 So if you've got a problem in year head, *talk out loud* (don't worry, we do not record!)

-If you need to pause to collect your thoughts, *please say so*.
+If you need to pause to collect your thoughts, *please just say so*.

 ---